Magda-K/Remitly_home_exrc/README.md

 import json

 def check_star(path):
-    #Creating a funkction which checks if Resource statement contains '*'
+    #Creating a funkction which checks if Resource statement in json document contains '*' if so return True else return false

     with open(path, 'r', encoding='utf-8') as plik:
     plik_json = json.load(plik)